 Every year, Hannibal celebrates Mark Twain by throwing a big street festival called Twain on Main.
 It’s a family affair with arts, crafts, reenactments, music, games, food and drinks all in the name of Twain!

+Is Hannibal MO worth visiting?
+Absolutely!
 It was a pleasure walking in the footsteps of America’s literary icon, Mark Twain.
 Our admiration thickened as we learned more about the world traveler, humorist, steamboat pilot, author, and speaker.

 Looking for other Midwest travel destinations?